Confocal endoscopy: Basic mechanism

 The laser emitted by CLE through a pinhole is reflected by the beam splitter or a dichroic mirror and focused by an objective lens.
 The fluorescent dye in targeted tissue is excited and emits a specific wavelength.
 The emission from the focal plane of the tissue then is collected by the objective lens and the beam splitter.
 The laser is eventually filtered by a pinhole to reduce out-of-focus noise to enter the detector or photomultiplier tube.
+By including only light reflected from the same focal plane and excluding any other reflective scatter, the system captures a small, highly detailed section of the tissue.
+This illumination and detection process is repeated across the whole tissue sample to build a complete image.
+Limiting the focal plane in this way allows for optical sectioning which reduces the haze observed in standard light microscopy.

 Topical dyes

 Cresyl violet and acriflavine can be used as topical dyes.
 Cresyl violet is a common stain in histology used for light microscopy sections, especially brain sections.
 In CLE, it can enhance the viewing of the cytoplasm, yet it limits tissue penetration and does not show anything about vasculature.
 Acriflavine is an antiseptic and dye.
 In CLE, it can stain the nuclei of GI surface epithelial cells.
 It is however subjected to cytotoxic and mutagenic properties, in addition to common side effects of irritation.